UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

   left-subtraction-Ab : type-Ab A → type-Ab A → type-Ab A left-subtraction-Ab = left-div-Group (group-Ab A)

-  is-section-add-neg-Ab :
+  is-section-left-subtraction-Ab :
     (x : type-Ab A) → (add-Ab A x ∘ left-subtraction-Ab x) ~ id
-  is-section-add-neg-Ab = is-section-left-div-Group (group-Ab A)
+  is-section-left-subtraction-Ab = is-section-left-div-Group (group-Ab A)

-  is-retraction-add-neg-Ab :
+  is-retraction-left-subtraction-Ab :
     (x : type-Ab A) → (left-subtraction-Ab x ∘ add-Ab A x) ~ id
-  is-retraction-add-neg-Ab = is-retraction-left-div-Group (group-Ab A)
+  is-retraction-left-subtraction-Ab = is-retraction-left-div-Group (group-Ab A)

   is-equiv-add-Ab : (x : type-Ab A) → is-equiv (add-Ab A x) is-equiv-add-Ab = is-equiv-mul-Group (group-Ab A)